Circutor/cloud-front-test/README.md

     **SOLUTION**: Remove `App.js` and `App.css` and rename all .js files that use the JSX syntax to .jsx.

+  - Non throttling resize events.
+Callback will be called each time the viewport is resized, which is a performance issue.

+    **SOLUTION**: Throttle resize events.

 - How you would make this application maintainable and scalable.
 Write here all the steps you would take.

 ## Test submission